India pushes China for speedy resolution of border issue

 Both India and China have thus far refrained from directly condemning Russia for invading its neighbour.

-"Where we shared a common element (on Ukraine) was that both of us agreed on the importance of an immediate ceasefire as well as a return to diplomacy and dialogue," said Dr Jaishankar.

-Mr Wang arrived in India after making his first visit to Afghanistan since the Taliban took power.
-The Chinese minister left New Delhi for Nepal on Friday.
+Mr Wang, who arrived in India after his first visit to Afghanistan since the Taliban took power, left for Nepal yesterday.